nithssh/DiscordGameBot/README.md

 ```
 Replace the above placeholders (*username*, *password*) with your actual MySQL database credentials.

-* Create a file in the same sub directory named `token.txt` and fill it with the bot’s login token found in it [Discord developer portal](https://discordapp.com/developers/applications) page.
+* Create a file in the same sub directory named `botToken.txt` and fill it with the bot’s login token found in it [Discord developer portal](https://discordapp.com/developers/applications) page.
 You need to create a new application in the dev portal, then head to the BOT section in the left panel and get the bot’s token from there.

 ## Deployment
 You can run the bot by simply running the code like a normal python script.
 If the bot successfully started you will see a message in the console saying the same with some extra details.